uncomplicate/neanderthal/articles/benchmarks.md

 ### TL;DR Results

 * Neanderthal seems to be the fastest library available on the Java platform.
-Read detailed comparisons with ND4J: [Neanderthal vs. ND4J – Native Performance, Java and CPU](https://dragan.rocks/articles/18/Neanderthal-vs-ND4J-vol1) and [Neanderthal vs ND4J - vol 2 - The Same Native MKL Backend, 1000 x Speedup](https://dragan.rocks/articles/18/Neanderthal-vs-ND4J-vol2).
+Read detailed comparisons with ND4J: [Neanderthal vs. ND4J – Native Performance, Java and CPU](https://dragan.rocks/articles/18/Neanderthal-vs-ND4J-vol1), [Neanderthal vs ND4J - vol 2 - The Same Native MKL Backend, 1000 x Speedup](https://dragan.rocks/articles/18/Neanderthal-vs-ND4J-vol2), and * [Neanderthal vs ND4J - vol 3 - Clojure Beyond Fast Native MKL Backend](https://dragan.rocks/articles/18/Neanderthal-vs-ND4J-vol3)..

 * **Even for very small matrices**, Neanderthal is faster than core.matrix's [Vectorz](https://github.com/mikera/vectorz) (except for matrices smaller than 6x6, and even that is easily fixable by adding a naive Clojure operations for tiny structures).
 For large matrices, Neanderthal is **much** faster than  Vectorz: **more than 100x faster** (floats) and 50x faster (doubles).